 How to Make Turkey Gravy From Drippings

 2. Make a roux.
 In a saucepan, heat the reserved fat over medium-low heat.
-Add the flour, and whisk continuously to combine.
+Add the flour, and whisk continuously to combine until you have a light to medium roux.

 3. Add the remaining ingredients.
-Slowly whisk in the turkey drippings and broth, continuing to stir until the mixture thickens and begins to simmer.
+Slowly whisk in the turkey drippings and broth over medium heat, continuing to stir until the mixture thickens and begins to simmer — it should coat the back of a spoon.
 Season to taste.

 Make Ahead and Storage